Type 2 diabetes: Cutting out carbs in breakfast may help

 Complex carbohydrates take longer for the body to process, so they will not cause spikes in blood sugar levels.
 Examples of complex carbs include vegetables, beans, legumes, and whole grains.

-“The overall concept is that breakfast blood sugar spikes are largest after breakfast in type 2 diabetes due to (the) high carb content of the meal and the lingering effects of (the) ‘dawn phenomenon,’ which make glucose intolerance worst in (the) morning for type 2 diabetes,” he told Medical News Today.
+“The overall concept is that breakfast blood sugar spikes are largest after breakfast in type 2 diabetes due to (the) high carb content of the meal and the lingering effects of (the) ‘dawn phenomenon,’ which make glucose intolerance worst in (the) morning for type 2 diabetes,” he told MNT.

 “If you only adapt the breakfast meal, you avoid the largest spike, and it is easier to stick to over time,” he explained.